awsdocs/amazon-kendra-developer-guide/doc_source/troubleshooting-search-results.md

 ## Why do I see documents that have an ACL policy?<a name="troubleshooting-search-results-missing-docs-acl"></a>

 If an index does not configure an access control policy, then user and groups can be provided by the filter\.
-If no user and group filter is applied then all related documents will be returned\.
+If no user and group filter is applied, then all related documents will be returned\.
 Any ACL policy will be ignored\.